cuaudrup/TFM-Project-Retail-DS-Market/Clustering.md

 | Total Revenue | 97,53 M$ | 32,5 M$ | 30,2 M$ | 67,8 M$ | 3 M$ |
 | Revenue per Day | 51 K$ | 17 K$ | 16 K$ | 36 K$ | 1,61 K$ |

+## Cluster 0.
+Cluster 0 is composed of a large number of items (44.5%), with an average price similar to the mean and a growing trend compared to previous years.
+There is a 20% increase in weekend sales.
+All items in this cluster belong to the Supermarket category.
+This cluster accounts for nearly half of the total revenue.

+Images

+## CLuster 1.
+Cluster 1, in contrast, is composed of 84 items (2.7%) distributed across departments in all categories.
+It has an average price well below the mean and highly seasonal sales, with virtually no growth over the years.
+While it follows the trend of higher weekend sales, its main characteristic is high demand in the summer months.
+Notably, it shows a declining sales trend, which does not impact revenue due to price increases, but between 2010 and 2015, sales volume dropped by approximately 15%.

+Images

+## Cluster 2.
+Cluster 2 is also composed of a limited number of items (18.5%), with an average price well above the mean.
+These items belong exclusively to the Accessories category, with the Accessories 1 department accounting for 95% of the items.
+Sales and units sold have increased steadily since 2012, and in 2015, sales doubled compared to 2012.

+Images

+## CLuster 3.
+Cluster 3, lastly, also consists of a large group of items (34%), but exclusively from the Home & Garden category.
+These items have an average price above the mean with a growing trend compared to previous years.
+In fact, despite selling 25% less than Cluster 1, it generates twice the profit of that cluster.

+Images.

+## Items deleted.
+These items have shown a clear decline in sales over recent weeks.
+They are characterized by accounting for less than 2% of profits over all these years and having sold only 0.7 million units.

+Images.